 The International Journal of Human-comuputer interaction published a research paper on product representation (issue 25(4), p.
 243–281, 2009).
 The authors Ant Ozok and Komiodi conducted the research on 20 college-age online shoppers and determined their preferences and satisfaction concerning 2D, 3D low-interaction (basic: rotate, different angles) and 3D high-interaction (more advanced: rotate, different angles, zooming, animations) representations of the products in the webshop.
+From the article:

 Currently, e-commerce sites generally mimic the characteristics of a catalog by using 2D images along with some textual information.
 However, providing a list of features and a simple sketch of the custom product is often insufficient for the customer to make decisions based on aesthetic judgments (Segura, Arizkuren, Aranburu, & Telleria, 2005).
 There is a growing interest in utilizing the increased computing power to more accurately represent real-world shopping environments.

 It can be argued that adding 3D and highly interactive displays can increase user satisfaction and engagement with the e-commerce site.